pnxtech/hydra-synchron-svcs/documentation/README.md

 ## How it works:

-The Hydra-synchron-svcs seeks to address this problem for all services within a cluster using the following methods:
+The Hydra-synchron-svcs implements these features:

 * Tasks are registered with the Synchron service.
 * Tasks can be registered by a sending service for itself or another service.